franciscop/franciscop.github.io/blog/promises-and-streams-in-javascript/readme.md

 };
 ```

-While we could do that and then on write differentiate with `writeable.node()`, then we have a big problem: this is not a stream anymore, it's a custom API that just happens to have the same name AND uses pipes deep down, but you cannot work with the write() as you would normally work with a pipe in other cases.
+While we could do that and then on write differentiate with `writeable.node()`, then we have a big problem: this is not a write stream anymore, it's a custom API that just happens to have the same name AND uses pipes deep down, but you cannot work with the write() as you would normally work with a pipe in other cases.
 That's pretty bad, we want pipes to just be pipes, so let's try a different way:

 ```js
 export const write = (path, data) => {